 - Set element privacy rules

 - Use session filtering

 While recording any personal information, you can toggle the Explicit consent bar on and off.
-In the EU, user consent for recording personal data is required regardless of whether you turned the explicit consent bar on or not.
-(You can also use the UXtweak Consent API to gather user's consent).
-We recommend strongly against collecting personal data without actual user consent and you will bear full legal responsibility for doing so.
+In the EU, user consent for recording personal data is required.
+We strongly recommend against collecting personal data without explicit user consent and you will bear full legal responsibility for doing so.